 There are many varieties on this beautiful pattern and it's worth taking a look through them around the Internet to find one that really suits you.
 It's a crochet accessory that can pop a big punch.
 It also makes a great gift idea since it looks like it was a lot more difficult to make than it really was!

 The same concept that is used to make a braided crochet infinity scarf can also be used in the design of a braided crochet headband.
 The shape is the same, it's just shrunk down to size.
 In this particular example, the braid is made from a twisting of two crochet pieces, rather than a true braiding of three, but the same effect is achieved.

 The braided crochet cowl free pattern shown here demonstrates how braids can be used as a decorative striping effect.
 You can make yarn braids and weave them through your crochet to create colorful stripes.
 This could be done on a blanket or other items as well; it's certainly not limited to the cowl design although it is a beautiful free pattern to start trying out the technique!Continue to 9 of 15 below.

 09 of 15

 Braided lengths of crochet are more durable and rigid than loose lengths of crochet, which makes braiding an ideal technique for crochet purse handles.
-The crochet purse we see here was made by CrochetKari adapting a free crochet purse pattern with the braided crochet tutorial from Italian blog Bebacrochet.
+The crocheted purse we see here was made by CrochetKari adapting a free crochet purse pattern with the braided crochet tutorial from Italian blog Bebacrochet.

 Incidentally, when people make plarn, they often do so with the intention of braiding it.
 Although this isn't necessarily related to purse handles, it relates to the durability of the material.
 Braided materials simply hold more strength than those that are not braided!